aoelen/aoelen.github.io/index.md

 ### 1. Annotate your paper

 In this step, you have to annotate a paper.
-Please follow the steps listed below (please read all steps and tips before annotating your paper).
+Please follow the steps listed below.

 #### Some tips while using the tool